Mario-Lupo-Ciaponi/Country-Information/README.md

 - More information(link to wikipedia)(e.g. "http://en.wikipedia.org/wiki/italy").

 ## Version 2.0:
-In the new version there is a interface.
+In the new version there is ann interface using the Tkinter built-in framework.
 It uses more libraries, it prints the flag and some formatting is fixed.

 ## Purpose:
 To practice API and GitHub skills and to increase my portfolio.